The de Rham-Fargues-Fontaine cohomology: Introduction

 One may pre-compose this realization functor with the motivic tilting equivalence

-allowing $P$ to be a perfectoid space in characteristic $0$ as well (in this case, the target category would be obviously $\QCoh(\mcX(P^\flat)$) or with the analytification functor.
-Viceversa, {if $P$ is a characteristic $p$ perfectoid space}, one can post-compose it with specialization along a chosen untilt $P^\sharp\to\mcX(P)$ and get a perfect complex over it. {By doing so when $P=C$ is an algebraically closed perfectoid field of characteristic $p$, we recover a construction from \cite{vezz-tilt4rig} and also Bhatt-Morrow-Scholze's $B^+_{\dR}(C^\sharp)$-cohomology \cite[Section 13]{bms1} for each untilt $C^\sharp$ of $C$.
+allowing $P$ to be a perfectoid space in characteristic zero as well (in this case, the target category would be obviously $\QCoh(\mcX(P^\flat)$) or with the analytification functor.
+On the other hand, {if $P$ is a characteristic $p$ perfectoid space}, one can post-compose it with specialization along a chosen untilt $P^\sharp\to\mcX(P)$ and get a perfect complex {of $\mathcal{O}_{P^\sharp}$-modules}. {By doing so when $P=C$ is an algebraically closed perfectoid field of characteristic $p$, we recover a construction from \cite{vezz-tilt4rig} and also Bhatt-Morrow-Scholze's $B^+_{\dR}(C^\sharp)$-cohomology \cite[Section 13]{bms1} for each untilt $C^\sharp$ of $C$.
 This proves that $\dR^{\rm FF}$ satisfies all the requirements of Scholze's \cite[Conjecture 6.4]{scholze-icm2}.
 There is also a connection to rigid cohomology, that we sketch at the end of the article.} \\

 In \Cref{sec:mot} we begin by recalling the properties of rigid analytic motives and we give a proof of their pro-\'etale descent.
-This allows us to define motives over any (admissible) diamond.
+This allows us to define motives over any {{(admissible)}} diamond.
 In \Cref{sec:oc} we give a definition of relative dagger varieties (or relative varieties with an overconvergent structure) and we show that up to homotopy, any smooth relative variety can be equipped with such a structure.
-In \Cref{sec:dR} we introduce the de Rham complex of a relative dagger space and prove that it gives rise to a motivic realization with values in solid modules, or even split perfect complexes, under suitable hypotheses.
+In \Cref{sec:dR} we introduce the de Rham complex of a relative dagger space and prove that it gives rise to a motivic realization with values in solid modules, or even {} perfect complexes, under suitable hypotheses.

 In the second part, we build the motivic rigid-analytic version of the relative Fargues-Fontaine curve and we compare it to the usual construction in \Cref{sec:dwork}.
 Finally, in \Cref{sec:fin} we put together the ingredients of the previous sections introducing the de Rham-Fargues-Fontaine cohomology and its properties, {including its relation to the cohomology theories mentioned above}.